Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ### Improvements

+* When you run a game from the main screen, or under remote debugging, you can now toggle the safe area region (so you do not get blank bars on the sides), toggle the visibility of the toolbar and we give more space to your game by removing the toolbar and using a floating dock for it (#1853, and public bug
+  #28).

+### Fixes

+* iPhone: makes it so that you can create a game in landscape mode, as the button was not visible (#1752).

+* TileMap: fixed support for 'one way' physics toggle (#1854, Discord).

+* iPhone: Moved the 'Settings' menu from under the Xogot menu to the equivalent menu of the iPad (#1848).

+* Remote debug: Enable "Search Peer Devices" will now activate as soon as you login (#1849)

+* Games that set the 'Keep Screen' on setting will now have that setting honored (#1840).

+## Build 3148

+### Improvements

 * Bring BBCode rendering to the output view (implements feature #574)

 * Add support for showing remote objects on the inspector (#1224).